RiyaMathew-11/RiyaMathew-11/README.md

 <img src='https://img.shields.io/badge/AI/ML%20Enthusiast-555555?style=for-the-badge&logoColor=white'>

-I am **Riya P Mathew**, a sophomore majoring in Computer Science and Engineering.
+I am **Riya P Mathew**, an undergrad majoring in Computer Science and Engineering.
 I love to work with `Python` and `C`.
 I’m currently looking through `Machine Learning` and `Competitive Programming`

 - I'm interested in `Cryptography` and `Web Development`
 - Ask me about `Python` and `C`.
-- Currently working as a research intern on `Chatbot Development`
+- Currently working on my mini project involving `Deep Learning` and `NLP`
 - Also focussed on improving my `Data Structures and Algorithms` and `Problem Solving Skills`

 ### 𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸